Most Valuable Comic Books of the 1960s

 A copy of this comic CGC graded 9.2 sold at auction for $375,000 in September 2016.

-There are probably only a handful of Incredible Hulk #1 copies with CGC grades over 9 in existence.
+There is probably only a handful of Incredible Hulk #1 copies with CGC grades over 9 in existence.

 Fantastic Four #1 (November 1961) Marvel Comics